With the US making no progress on average daily Covid-19 cases last month, officials fear a coming crisis - KESQ

 Meanwhile, as communities across the US report worrying Covid-19 trends, more students have returned to class.

-Thousands of young students in New York City returned to school as the state reported new clusters and “hotspot” zipcodes.
-New York City Mayor Bill de Blasio said Thursday at least 11 zipcodes had a positivity rate higher than 3%, with some running as high as 6%.
-But he championed what he called a successful return to school and encouraged parents to sign waivers that will allow their children to be tested monthly.
-That testing, de Blasio said, will begin next week.
+Thousands of young students in New York City went back to school as the state reported new clusters and hot spot ZIP codes.
+New York City Mayor Bill de Blasio said Thursday at least 11 ZIP codes had a positivity rate higher than 3%, with some running as high as 6%.

+Still, de Blasio championed what he called a successful return to school and encouraged parents to sign waivers that will allow their children to be tested monthly, with testing starting next week.

-In Connecticut, where some communities are reporting an uptick in Covid-19 cases, more than 130 students and school staff tested positive for the virus last week, according to Gov. Ned Lamont.
+In Connecticut, where some communities are reporting an uptick in Covid-19 cases, more than 130 students and school staff tested positive for the virus last week out of more than out of 600,000 students and staff, Gov. Ned Lamont said.

 “Almost all of those who tested positive, that did not happen at school, that did not happen in the classroom, that happened off-campus,” Lamont said.